dshamanthreddy/workshop.greenfox.dive-into-microservices/README.md

 ## Microservices at Synoa

-* How can these technologies combined to create a microservice?
+* How can these technologies be combined to create a microservice?
 * At Synoa we use the following technolgies to create Microservices for mid-sized companies:

 ### Maven